indieDevVXIUudzQDb/Casper-NFT-Marketplace/README.md

 ## Implemented
 - Browse page with static data
+- Connect to wallet
-- My NFTs which will fetch from supabase database, (Planning to sync with Casper to verify ownership.)
+- My NFTs page which will fetch from supabase database, (Planning to sync with Casper to verify ownership.)
-- Mint NFT form for creating an nft
+- Mint NFT form for creating an nft(Incomplete)
 - Partial market contract implementation - see below for remaining functionality required

 ## Instructions